MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

 Click here for more information on Dataverse roles.

 #### Dataverse teams
-To have access to any data from Customer Insights, the user needs to be member of one of the teams that were specified in the business unit mapping step.
+To have access to data from Customer Insights, the user needs to be member of one of the teams that were specified in the business unit mapping step.
 Note, that a user can only belong to a team that belongs to the same business unit as the user.

 Click here for more information on how to assign users to teams in Dataverse.